6 Ways to Monetize Your WordPress Blog and Make More Money Online

 Carving out some space on your site for display ads, whether sold directly or through a network like Google’s AdSense, can bring in a modest, but steady source of income for the average site.
 And if your site traffic is above average, it can be quite lucrative.
 Sounds great, right?

-The second reason you should be weary of display ads is that you don’t really have a lot of control over the content they show.
-If you’re trying to present yourself as a respected industry expert and there are ads for competitors or just crummy products all over your site, your readers are going to lose trust in you.
+The second reason you should be wary of display ads is that you don’t really have a lot of control over the content they show.
+If you’re trying to present yourself as a respected industry expert and there are ads for competitors or subpar products all over your site, your readers are going to lose trust in you.

 3. Become an Affiliate for Your Favorite Products

-That’s right – instead of displaying random banner ads all over your site, why not use that space to promote products that you actually use?
+If you’re going to display ads on your site, why not use that space to promote products that you actually use?
 Companies you actually trust and recommend?

 As for promoting your affiliate link, keep it natural!
 It’s great to include it in blog posts or tweets, but don’t force it if there’s not a real connection to the content.
 It’s all about being authentic and promoting it in a way that’s truly helpful for your readers.

-And that’s it – end pitch.
-You can write up entire reviews about your affiliate products if you’d like, but you can also include your links in other content, as long as there’s a connection.
-Easy peasy!
+You can write up entire reviews about your affiliate products if you’d like, but make sure to include your links throughout your site’s content where it makes sense.

 If you believe in a product and love what the company is doing, an affiliate program is a great way to monetize your WordPress site while also hooking up your readers with the best tools in the business.